isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **For an "in-out" parameter:** Pass by non-`const` reference.
 This makes it clear to callers that the object is assumed to be modified.

-**For an "input-only" value:** If the object is cheap to copy, pass by value.
+**For an "input-only" value:** If the object is cheap to copy, pass by value; nothing beats the simplicity and safety of copying, and for small objects (up to two or three words) it is also faster than passing by reference.
-Otherwise, pass by `const&` which is always cheap.
+Otherwise, pass by `const&` which is always cheap for larger objects.
 Both let the caller know that a function will not modify the argument, and both allow initialization by rvalues.
 What is "cheap to copy" depends on the machine architecture, but two or three words (doubles, pointers, references) are usually best passed by value.
 In particular, an object passed by value does not require an extra reference to access from the function.